FH-DanielD/PostIt/README.md

 Known Bugs:
--Errors not handled (No Error-redirect or Error-page) -No custom limit to message- and name-length
+- Errors not handled (No Error-redirect or Error-page)
+- No custom limit to message- and name-length
--No delete function
+- No delete function
--Missing Tests
+- Missing Tests
--Chat not scrolled down on refresh (due to not using JavaScript) -Missing Custom Logs
+- Chat not scrolled down on refresh (due to not using JavaScript)
+- Missing Custom Logs
--Networking between docker-containers might be wonky - There has not been enough testing
+- Networking between docker-containers might be wonky - There has not been enough testing

 Not Tested:
--Manually sending POST-Requests
+- Manually sending POST-Requests